Edmonton’s Fourth Historian Laureate

 Historian Laureate Activities

 Do you have a question about Edmonton's history?
 Chris wants to help you find the answer.
-This August he launched , an ongoing series of podcasts about helping people find answers to questions about Edmonton's past.
+Last year he launched Let's Find Out, an ongoing series of podcasts about helping people find answers to questions about Edmonton's past.
 Listen and enjoy and maybe contact Chris with your own question too!

 About Chang-Yen Phillips